iai-group/DBpedia-Entity/README.md

 The `runs` folder contains all the baseline runs related to this collection in TREC format.
 The following runs are made available:

-- `/v1`: The runs related to **DBpedia-entity v1**, reported in Table 2 of [2].
+- `/v1`: The runs related to **DBpedia-Entity v1**, reported in Table 2 of [2].
-- `/v2`: The runs related to **DBpedia-entity v2**, reported in the folowing table.
+- `/v2`: The runs related to **DBpedia-Entity v2**, reported in the folowing table.
 These runs are compared with respect to NDCG at ranks 10 and 100.
-Any new run on DBpedia-entity v2 has to be compared to these results.
+Any new run on DBpedia-Entity v2 has to be compared to these results.

 ![alt text](https://github.com/iai-group/DBpedia-Entity/blob/master/results_table.png)